friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 * Configure CSP headers (content security policies) by listing  externals domains allowed to load assets (such as js files).
 * If applicable: check against all your frontoffice's uploaders, uploading files which will be served by your server with mime type application/javascript (like every .js natively) must be strictly forbidden as it must be considered as dangerous as PHP files.
 * Activate OWASP 941's rules on your WAF (Web application firewall) - be warn that you will probably break your backoffice and you will need to preconfigure some bypasses against these set of rules.
-* Be sure to encode guest's input when you use it on backoffice :

 ### How to know if I'm already infected by a XSS of type 2 (Stored-XSS)?